 Pub.
-L. 104-52, title V, §527, Nov.
+L. 104-52, title V. §527, Nov.
 19, 1995, 109 Stat.
-496, provided that: "For mail classification purposes under section 3626 of title 39, United States Code, and any regulations of the United States Postal Service for the administration of that section, a weekly second-class periodical publication which-
+496. provided that: "For mail classification purposes under section 3626 of title 39, United States Code, and any regulations of the United States Postal Service for the administration of that section, a weekly second-class peshall not be considered to be a bound publication solely because its pages continue to be secured by 2 staples after that date.